 Our ambulances are staffed and equipped to provide Advance Life Support (ALS) care.
 The Paramedics and EMTs are trained in advanced procedures and medications to provide emergency treatment for both traumatic injury and sudden illness.
 With the advanced skills, equipment, and constant communications with our medical control the time it takes to receive life saving treatment goes down meaning a quicker recovery for our patients.

-While we hope you never need our services be assured that if you become ill or are injured you will receive high quality emergency services through Baldwin Area Medical Center and their affiliations with Regions Level One Trauma Center, United Hospital and Children's Hospital and Clinics in St. Paul, MN.
+While we hope you never need our services be assured that if you become ill or are injured you will receive high quality emergency services through Western Wisconsin Health and their affiliations with Regions Level One Trauma Center, United Hospital and Children's Hospital and Clinics in St. Paul, MN.